Frequently Asked Questions

 Q: What does Balsa Research do?

-We strive to find changes that would be big wins, find the ways those changes might come about, and to do key bridging work to allow others to seize such opportunities.
+We strive to find changes that would be big wins, find the ways those changes might come about, and to do the work required to allow others to seize such opportunities.

 To that end, we intend to specialize in identifying not only potential changes but also the right questions to ask about the present problem and the impact of those changes.
 We then commission credible academic work to find and quantify those answers.
 The questions that matter are often going to be the ones that are going to matter in a Congressional staff meeting or hearing, breaking down questions that particular constituencies and members care about.
 We aim to eventually expand to a full stack approach for policy advocacy.